 I call this a “Soft Magic” system, and it has a long, established tradition in fantasy.
 I would argue that Tolkien himself is on this side of the continuum.
 In his books, you rarely understand the capabilities of Wizards and their ilk.
 You, instead, spend your time identifying with the hobbits, who feel that they’ve been thrown into something much larger, and more dangerous, than themselves.
 By holding back laws and rules of magic, Tolkien makes us feel that this world is vast, and that there are unimaginable powers surging and moving beyond our sight.

 However, there is something you have to understand about writing on this side of the continuum.
 The really good writers of soft magic systems very, very rarely use their magic to solve problems in their books.
 Magic creates problems, then people solve those problems on their own without much magic.
 (George R. R. Martin’s “A Song of Fire and Ice” uses this paradigm quite effectively.)

 There is a reason that Gandalf doesn’t just fly Frodo to Mount Doom with magic, then let him drop the ring in.
 Narratively, that just doesn’t work with the magic system.
-We don’t know what it can do, and so if the reader uses it to solve a lot of problems, then the tension in the novel ends up feeling weak.
+We don’t know what it can do, and so if the writer uses it to solve a lot of problems, then the tension in the novel ends up feeling weak.
 The magic undermines the plot instead enhancing it.